Jury awards $75,000 to Idaho couple in ‘war on Christmas’ lawsuit

 “So I contacted Fox News,” he told the Press.

-Morris said Monday the quote was taken out of context and meant more as a joke or off-hand comment.
+Morris said Monday the quote was taken out of context and was meant more as a joke or offhand comment.
 He admitted that while he did email Fox News, and tag other media outlets, it was nothing more than a “late-night decision.”

 “The only media I ever, ever, ever contacted, that is to say reached out to, was one time with Fox News,” he said.
 “I sent an email that was probably five sentences.
 And one of their reporters called me.”

-The rest, he said, happened as a result of the attention garnered by the Fox News story.
+The rest, he said, happened as a result of the attention garnered through the Fox News story.
 He said he now has a distrust for many news outlets who he deemed had bungled the story.

-And now, even after the jury has ruled in favor, he said he and his wife plan to move from the neighborhood.
-The next piece of land, he said, will have more room for future Christmas programs, which he said has ballooned in popularity as a result of the media attention.
+And now, even after the jury has ruled in their favor, he said he and his wife plan to move from the neighborhood.
+Their next piece of land, he said, will have more room for future Christmas programs, which he said have ballooned in popularity as a result of the media attention.

 He’s also not ruling out the possibility of living in another HOA neighborhood.